ayyu-ssh/CosmosGen/Insturctions.md

 ```

 ### 3. Set Up Environment Variables
-Create a `.env` file in the project root directory to store sensitive information such as API keys.
+Create a `.env` file in the application root directory to store sensitive information such as API keys.

 1. Create a `.env` file:
 ```bash